b-lukaszuk/RJ_BS_eng/contents/time_to_say_goodbye.md

     486.7
 ```

-Then, I can compare it with the output of `Htests.OneSampleTTest`.
+Then, I can compare it with the output of `Ht.OneSampleTTest`.
 That way I
 can validate it and see if it is a credible Julia's equivalent of R's `t.test`.
 The above, is also the way to test my understanding of Julia's function that
 stems from the